 So far we introduced you to the critically acclaimed web search engine called Bing and its key advantages.
 Now we will present you our very own dark mode browser extension with which you can upgrade your "Bing experience" to a higher level.
 Night Eye is designed for one purpose – to deliver you a fresh, cooler and dark-themed layout on nearly any website you search and visit, by providing at the same time increased eye protection for its users.
 Enabling this dark mode extension while using Bing will replace not only the standard blindingly bright interface most sites on the web use, but also the layout of this famous web search engine with a dark mode version of it, without affecting browsing speed and performance.
 As digital users, prolonged time in front of our screens and staring at the bright white backgrounds (if dark mode is not available) can cause us many negative symptoms such as eye strain, headaches, and even blurred vision.
 This is mainly due to the harmful blue light our PC and laptop screens are emitting.
 Night Eye will enable negative polarity on your screen and instantly eliminate the blue light, reducing the negative side effects of it and protecting your eyes.
 And all of this combined with a better visual experience!
 Night Eye is compatible with all modern browsers so feel free to install it now and test it while using Bing.
 Surely you won't regret it!

 No credit card, no names, nothing is required - install on your preferred browser and enjoy completely for free for 3 months.
 After that, you can stick with the free forever Lite version and subscribe for $9 per year.
-See by yourself how this dark mode browser extension can help you fight with eye strain
+Night Eye can enable dark mode on nearly any website like LinkedIn, Facebook, Google, and much more.
+See by yourself how this dark mode browser extension can help you fight with eye strain.